cremo-music/Notus/README.md

 ### XCode
 Open the workspace for NotusDemoHost called `NotusDemoHost.xcworkspace` inside the `NotusDemoHost` folder and simply run the project on an iOS device.

 To run on iOS with proper MIDI sounds, you need a soundfont.
-We recommend the Airfont 340, which you can download form [here](https://www.ronimusic.com/smp_ios_dls_files.htm).
+We recommend the Airfont 340, which you can download [here](https://www.ronimusic.com/smp_ios_dls_files.htm).
 This file should be placed in the `Resources` folder as usual.

 ### Command line
 Open a Terminal and go to the `NotusDemoHost` folder.
 To run: